 To battle counterfeit risks, some database providers have developed algorithms—similar to the formulas devised to forecast EOL components—that examine how long a suspect part has been on the market.
 The system can also detect whether any counterfeit reports have been made on the component in the past, and verify how many distributors still carry inventory on this product.

 “Usually counterfeiters will go after parts that are on the gray market—parts no longer being carried by authorized distributors,” explained Martin.
 “Counterfeiters know companies are in a panic to get a hold of these parts.
 Yes, there are tests and measurements and methods in the market today, but you are not going to be able to test every single component, so there is always a risk.”

-When the electronic component database is integrated into a PLM system to manage the BOM and associated engineering change orders, medical device engineers can validate and assess all parts up front with cross references, lifecycle, parametric, obsolescence forecasts, regulation compliance and inventory data so as to swiftly assess their legitimacy for inclusion into the NPD build.
+When the electronic component database like Octopart or SiliconExpert is integrated into a PLM or QMS system to manage the BOM and associated engineering change orders, medical device engineers can validate and assess all parts upfront with cross-references, lifecycle, parametric, obsolescence forecasts, regulation compliance, and inventory data so as to swiftly assess their legitimacy for inclusion into the NPD build.